droidlabs/droidcss/README.md

 ### Variables

 All the variables can be found in partials/setup.scss file

+**asset-pipeline**
+Set to true if you use it in your project (default to false).
+If don't use it or don't know what is it about, leave it as is.
+    $asset-pipeline: false;

 * $asset-pipeline: set to true if you use it in your project (default to false)
 * $fonts-path: include path to font files with trailing slash (default is '/assets/fonts/')